Miner205/Transports_en_Commun/README.md

 Things Left to Do/Code :
 - a lot of things
-- une fonction de zoom/dézoom ? + de déplacements ? sur le plan
 - overlays stuff : show or hide each one, official ones, possibility to create personal ones ?

+Functionalities done :
+- Open the tools/creation menu with 'click droit'
+- une fonction de zoom/dézoom + de déplacements, sur le plan